marcduiker/azure-functions-university/lessons/managed-identity-powershell.md

 If you are unfamiliar with this process, please find more info in the [Deployment lesson](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/deployment/deployment-lesson.md)

-## 3. Create Managed Identity and assign permissions
+## 3. Create managed identity and assign permissions

 We want things to be super secure – this is why we want to enable a system assigned Managed Identity for our new function: